pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Utilities.md

 :::

 :::note PAY ATTENTION
-Drawing the image on canvas, you could get the java script error `NS_ERROR_NOT_AVAILABLE` which means that if even the content is well-formed, it contains some invalid characters, not allowed into xHTML (for instance `#` char).
+Drawing the image on canvas, you could get a `NS_ERROR_NOT_AVAILABLE` java script error which means that if even the content is well-formed, it contains some invalid characters, not allowed into xHTML (for instance `#` char).
 :::

 ## Window